 Recent studies showed wide variation in the extent to which guidelines and other types of Best Practice have been implemented as part of routine health care.
 This also holds true for the delivery of dialysis treatment.
-The guidelines were used as a powerful tool to foster Best Practice at the Unit.
-(Appendix 1)
+The reviewed guidelines (Annex 6) were used as a powerful tool to foster Best Practice at the Unit.